 Be THAT teacher!

 The last thing I’ll mention is that it’s imperative for us to hold a mirror to ourselves.
 Children are perceptive and intuitive… and teachers are not perfect.
 Every single, solitary adult on this planet holds stereotypes and biases and those, in and of themselves, are not evil or horrible.
 However, the ways that we reflect on them, educate ourselves, and make strides towards growth is VERY IMPORTANT.
-I came across this related article, which I highly recommend!
-It talks about the importance of confronting those stereotypes and educating ourselves to be the best teachers we can be…. to ALL students.

 No matter the challenges you face in the classroom, seek out support from colleagues and friends.
 The inevitable frustrations that result from teaching difficult students can be softened and understood by talking with people who understand.
 It can feel daunting, but it’s always okay to ask for help.
 We are in this together!